Trust Structure & Governance

 St Benet’s MAT is a Multi Academy Trust and therefore the responsibility for governance rests with the Members and the Trust Board.
 The Members are responsible for appointing Trustees and they hold the Trust Board to account for the effective governance of the Trust.
 The Trustees have a broad range of skills and experience from both the education and business worlds.

-- Finance, Audit and Resources Committee
+- Finance, Audit and Risk Committee

 - Standards and Performance Committee

 - Human Resources Committee